GuruprasadaShridharHegde/MongoDB/README.md

 What is MongoD ?
 Its a Demon host

 What is Mongo Compass ?
+Its similar to MongoD but with UI capabilities.